 1.6.
-This Safety Guide is mainly intended for regulatory bodies and operating organizations, to assist them in the application of the requirements of GSR Part 2 [2].
+This Safety Guide should assist to operating organizations and regulatory bodies in the application of the requirements of GSR Part 2 [2].
 It will also be of interest to other organizations involved in ensuring safety, such as technical service providers and the supply chain.